emanjavacas/macberth-eval/README.md

 # MacBERTh

-This repository contains the code used to evaluate the historical BERT model (MacBERTh) trained on more than 3B of historical English across 5 centuries.
-Publication is forthcoming.
+This repository contains the code used to evaluate the historical BERT model (MacBERTh) trained on more than 3B tokens of historical English across 5 centuries.
+Publication detailing training, data sources and evaluation is forthcoming.

 In order to use the model, you can use the transformers API using MacBERThs online path: `emanjavacas/MacBERTh`.